ibrado/jekyll-paginate-content/README.md

     after: 2
 ```

 `before` refers to the number of page links you want to appear before the current page; similarly, `after` is the number of page links after the current page.
-So, in the above example, you have 2 before + 1 current + 2 after = 5 page links in your trail.
+So, in the above example, you have 2 before + 1 current + 2 after = 5 links to pages in your trail "window".

 If you don't specify the `trail` properties, or set `before` and `after` to 0, all page links will be returned.